sagiegurari/simple-web-notification/README.md

 <a name="overview"></a>
 ## Overview
-The simple-web-notification is a web notifications API which provides simplified API with automatic permission handling.
+The simple-web-notification is a simplified web notifications API with automatic permissions support.

+This library requires no external dependencies, however the browser must support the Notification API or have a polyfill available.

 See [W3 Specification](https://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html) for more information.